Co-employment: Definition, benefits, and risks

 Simplified payroll

-The co-employment partner is also in charge of paying worksite employees.
-It is responsible for paying, filling, and reporting payroll taxes under its tax number.
+The co-employment partner is also in charge of paying worksite employees and paying, filing, and reporting payroll taxes under its tax number.

-This streamlines the company’s payroll process, allowing them to concentrate on other aspects of the business while ensuring accuracy and compliance.
+This streamlines the company’s payroll process, allowing it to concentrate on other business aspects while ensuring accuracy and compliance.

 Workers’ compensation